-- Tweed Shire Councils Development Design Specification D6 Site Regrading (TSC-D6) specifies that the maximum permissible combined of retaining walls or batters in residential subdivisions shall be 1.8m above street level and 2.4m below street level.
-The proposal to have a retaining wall up to 4m in a residential subdivision (adjacent to proposed Lot 92) does not comply with TSC - D6. - Concerns are raised on the number of retaining walls proposed across the site.
-It seems that the applicant has used multiple retaining walls to provide flatter gradient sites.
-The previous earthwork approvals did not have multiple retaining walls and still achieved compliant gradients.
+Tweed Shire Councils Development Design Specification - D6 Site Regrading (TSC-D6) specifies that the maximum permissible combined of retaining walls or batters in residential subdivisions shall be 1.8m above street level and 2.4m below street level.
+The proposal to have a retaining wall up to 4m in a residential subdivision (adjacent to proposed Lot 92) does not comply with TSC - D6.